hamsahmedansari/gitmo-cli/readme.md

         ├── help.js                     # Show Help on Shell
         ├── init.js                     # Init Commit and push to server
         ├── log.js                      # Log helper File
-        ├── readme.js                   # Readme Commit and push to server
-        ├── remove.js                   # Remove Commit and push to server
-        ├── update.js                   # Update Commit and push to server
-        └── emoji.js                    # All Emoji lives here
+        ├── readme.js                   # Handle Readme Commit and push to the server ├── remove.js                   # Handle Remove Commit and push to the server ├── update.js                   # Handle Update Commit and push to the server ├── format.js                   # Handle Format Commit and push to the server └── emoji.js                    # All Emoji lives here

     ├── index.js                        # Starter Point